pelzolga123/Facebook-clone/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-fake social web is our implementation of facebook using Ruby on Rails.
-It is a project developed while in [microverse](http://microverse.org/) software development bootcamp.
+The fake social web is our implementation of Facebook using Ruby on Rails.
+It is a project developed while in [microverse](http://microverse.org/) software development Bootcamp.

-The technical goals of the project were to be able to emulate some of the functionalities that facebook has implemented, such as allowing the users to have friends in a symmetrical irreflexive way, accept & send friend requests, submit posts and see the posts of their friends and comment on the posts of their friends.
+The technical goals of the project were to be able to emulate some of the functionalities that Facebook has implemented, such as allowing the users to have friends in a symmetrical irreflexive way, accept & send friend requests, submit posts and see the posts of their friends and comment on the posts of their friends.

 ### Built With
 * [Ruby on Rails](https://rubyonrails.org/)